leon-kxng/Munchies/README.md

 ## Features

-### 1. User Authentication
+### 1. Search Implementation
-- Secure login and registration system to ensure user data privacy.
+- User can search for the foods in the app.
-- Personalized profiles for each user.
+- When items are searched for they take up the body of the app

 ### 2. Category List Management
 - Enables the user to search and choose from the category list.